 There are a growing number of pre-packaged seaweed and kelp products available in stores.
 It also forms part of many products such as pharmaceuticals, toothpaste, shampoos and puddings.
 It’s widely used to stabilize and improve the texture of foods.

 The hollow float of kelp can be used to cook food on a fire

 Kelp reduces coastal erosion by serving as a buffer for storm-driven waves and surges.
 Shallow kelp beds protect the shoreline by keeping the sediment in place and preventing it from being swept away.

 Distribution and recent spread

 South Africa’s swaying underwater forest extends for about 1 000km more or less parallel to the shoreline from the west coast to the southern coast where it reaches De Hoop Nature Reserve.
-It extends about 100m offshore and is extremely rich in marine life and biodiversity, containing about 14 000 different species.
+It extends about 100m offshore.

 The main algal species in South Africa are Ecklonia maxima and Laminaria pallida